onflow/flow/flips/20220111-node-operator-network-joining-improvements.md

 ## Objective

-Define the tools provided the node software to facilitate starting a newly staked node at the appropriate time during the epoch cycle.
+Define the tools provided by the node software to facilitate starting a newly staked node at the appropriate time during the epoch cycle.

 ## Background